-“From the moment they sailed into Nassau Harbour the following morning, they entered a different world.
-If they were not flying, they were swimming at Wavecrest Beach.
-They were also given the use of the ‘Bahamian Club,’ on the western outskirts of Nassau all of those facilities they were told, granted by the Duchess of Windsor (Mrs Wallis Simpson-Windsor) whose Autograph they received during her Club visits.
-Edward the Duke was Governor of Bahamas and Nassau was the base for RAF No.111 Operational Training Unit.
+From the moment they sailed into Nassau Harbour the following morning, they entered a different World.
+RAF Crews found Nassau a dream place to be posted, unfortunately, some only stayed a few months to savour the delights of the Duchess of Windsor’s “Bahamian Club” which along with her Private Beach “Wavecrest” was completely at our disposal.
+If Crews were not Flying, they were Swimming at Wavecrest Beach.
+They were also given the use of the ‘Bahamian Club,’ on the Western Outskirts of Nassau all of those Facilities they were told, granted by the Duchess of Windsor (Mrs Wallis Simpson-Windsor) whose Autograph they received during her Club Visits.
+Edward the Duke was Governor of Bahamas & Nassau was the Base for RAF No.111 Operational Training Unit.

-B25 Mitchell Training Wing 111 OTU 22nd August 1942 to 1st November 1943 – Above Average.
+22nd August 1942 to 1st November 1943 – Above Average.

-A J L Craig – Commendation by Air Officer Commanding No.45 (Air Transport) Group dated 24th May 1943 for rescue work at an Aircraft Crash on 29th April 1943
+Commendation by Air Officer Commanding No.45 (Air Transport) Group dated 24th May 1943 for Rescue Work at an Aircraft Crash on 29th April 1943

 Flying Training at No.111 Operational Training Unit, Nassau, Bahamas, seemed too good to be true.
-With good food, excellent sunny climate, loads of spacious skies to undertake Flying Training well away from interfering Enemy Aircraft; who would have guessed we were about to have our taste of ‘losing’ an Aircraft and Crew in strange, mysterious circumstances in such splendid peaceful conditions.
+With good food, excellent sunny climate, loads of spacious skies to undertake Flying Training well away from interfering Enemy Aircraft; who would have guessed we were about to have our taste of ‘losing’ an Aircraft & Crew in strange, mysterious circumstances in such splendid peaceful conditions.

-111 OTU Oakes Field, Windsor Field & Ferry Command Nassau Association
+RAF No.111 OTU Oakes Field, Windsor Field & Ferry Command Nassau Association

 111 OTU B24 Liberators at Windsor Field, Nassau, LO is B.III BZ762 and MA is GR.V BZ810